vsrinivas/fuchsia/sdk/bazel/README.md

 # Testing

-The `--debug` flag of the frontend script turns the generated repository into an actual Bazel workspace where build commands can be run.
-This also copied the contents of `tests/` into the workspace, so that smoke tests can be run with:
+The `generate-tests.py` script creates a workspace for testing the generated SDK.
+From within that workspace, run:
 ```
-bazel build //tests/...
+bazel build --config=fuchsia //...
 ```

 # Consuming